-We derive ages, masses, extinctions and $R_{\rm eff}$ for a population of 200 clumps in the redshift range 1 to 8.
+We derive ages, masses, extinctions, metallicities, and $R_{\rm eff}$ for a population of 221 clumps in the redshift range 1 to 8.5.
 Even with available optical SEDs, we still notice unbreakable degeneracies such as SFH, age-extinction, and metallicities.
 We tested models with different SFH assumptions, i.e. from instantaneous burst (single stellar population, typical of star clusters in the local universe) to 10 Myr and 100 Myr continuous star formation followed by passive stellar evolution.
-These 3 models produce similarly good reduced chi2.
-However, the resulting age distribution changes significantly, with peak ages shifting towards older values (5-10 Myr for {\bf IB}, 10-20 Myr for {\bf 10Myr}, 50-200 Myr for {\bf 100Myr}).
+These three models produce similarly good reduced $\chi^2$.
+However, the resulting age distribution changes significantly, with peak ages shifting towards older values (5-10 Myr for IB, 10-20 Myr for 10Myr, 50-200 Myr for 100Myr).
 Recovered ranges of masses and extinction do not change significantly.
-Use of different metallicities ($Z=0.004$ and $0.008$) does not significantly affect any of the recovered physical distribution of the clumps (as well know optical colors are fairly insensitive to metallicity variations).
-Finally we use different upper limits on extinction (See Section A3, of the Appendix); i.e., E$(B-V)<1$ mag and E$(B-V)<0.3$ mag.
-We notice that limiting the extinction values to significantly smaller interval of E$(B-V)<0.3$ mag changes only the resulting ages of a few tens of clumps but create artificial peaks at the E$(B-V)=0.3$ mag range.

 By learning from studies of resolved star-forming regions in the local universe, we adopt as reference model the one with continuous SFR over 10 Myr (to account that over regions of 10s of parsec star formation time scales are longer than instantaneous).